 Hope in the High Country: Standing for the Whitebark pine

-The Whitebark pine (Pinus albicaulis) is an amazing tree – what ecologists call a keystone and foundation species.
+The Whitebark pine (Pinus albicaulis) is a marvelous tree – what ecologists call a keystone, or foundation, species.
 Its roots stabilize rocky soils at the snowy, windswept 6,000- to 12,000-foot elevations where it grows, and its large, high-protein seeds feed several bird and mammal species – nuthatches, squirrels, black bears, grizzly bears and red foxes.

 Cooked in hot ashes, roasted, mixed with serviceberries or ground into a mush, the seeds are also a traditional food source for Native American and First Nation people in the U.S. and Canada.

-While the BLM manages a small percentage of the trees’ range on public lands in Idaho, Wyoming and Montana, the agency’s efforts are crucial to learning how to counter these threats, buttress remaining stands and restore areas where stands have declined.
+While the BLM manages a small percentage of the trees’ range on public lands in Idaho, Wyoming and Montana, the listing means that all efforts are crucial to learning how to counter threats, buttress remaining stands and restore areas where stands have declined.

 BLM and U.S. Forest Service ecologists in Idaho have been working with the Whitebark Pine Ecosystem Foundation for nearly twenty years to restore the tree’s habitat in eastern Idaho.
 In the mountains above Challis, Idaho, teams attached pouches containing the pheromone verbenone to healthy trees to trick mountain pine beetles into thinking that the trees had already been attacked so they would move on.

-Specialists in Challis and Salmon, Idaho – and Cottonwood to the west – identify “plus” whitebarks, which have not been infected with blister rust even though other trees around them are.
+Specialists in Challis and Salmon, Idaho – and Cottonwood to the west – identify “plus” whitebarks, trees which have not been infected with blister rust even though others around them are.
 Trained crews climb these mature trees in early summer and place containment mesh around some of their seed cones for collection at the end of the summer.